annthomas2706/postman-api-testing/README.md

-****Student Data API – Postman Collection with Variable Management**** This Postman project demonstrates testing a custom API built using JSON Server.
+****Student Data API – Postman Collection with Variable Management****<br>

+This Postman project demonstrates testing a custom API built using JSON Server.
 The API simulates student data operations and explores the usage of different variable scopes in Postman: environment, collection, local, and global.

-It covers the complete CRUD operations – Create, Read, Update, and Delete – on student records using data defined in **StudentData.json.**
+It covers the complete CRUD operations – Create, Read, Update, and Delete – on student records using data defined in *StudentData.json.*

-A custom Student Data API created using json-server via command line.
+A custom Student Data API created using json-server via command line.<br>

 **A Postman collection (StudentDataVariables.postman_collection.json) to test the API**.